You are here:

 What not to do when you get a complaint

-Read 6 common mistakes that governors make when dealing with complaints, and reduce your risk of getting into a mess in the future.
+6 common mistakes that governors make when dealing with complaints – and how to avoid them.

 - Don't discuss complaints with complainants yourself

 - Don't deviate from your policies

 - Don't let your headteacher get involved if they're not meant to

 - Don't leave it too late to seek legal advice

 The advice in this article came from our governance expert, Harry James and Forbes Solicitors.